Gray Market: Meaning

 - All those securities which have suspension from trading on the stock exchange get an opportunity to trade in IPO Gray Market.

 - This market helps the manufacturer in the short run.
-It helps the producer to enhance its incremental sales and gain profits from both unofficial and official distribution channels, in the short run.
+In the short run, it helps the producer to enhance its incremental sales and gain profits from both unofficial and official distribution channels.

 - Sometimes, official distributors are often the ones who are supplying goods to the Gray Market.
 Since they get bulk discounts from the manufacturers and in order to get rid of excess supply, they make a higher profit by supplying directly to Gray Market.